solo-io/gloo/docs/content/guides/gloo_federation/demo.md

 weight: 10
 ---

-With Gloo Edge Federation, you can manage multiple Gloo Edge instances in multiple Kubernetes clusters.
-In this guide, you use `glooctl` to create a demonstration environment that federates Gloo Edge across clusters.
+With Gloo Gateway Federation, you can manage multiple Gloo Gateway instances in multiple Kubernetes clusters.
+In this guide, you use `glooctl` to create a demonstration environment that federates Gloo Gateway across clusters.

 ## Before you begin